particle1331/ok-transformer/README.md

 <br>

-These are notebooks I wrote on topics in machine learning engineering and operations.
-My goal is mainly to [put ideas into words](http://www.paulgraham.com/words.html).
-This includes reproducing and refactoring code implementations, and performing further experiments not covered in the primary source.
-The search and sidebars make navigating the contents easy.
-More importantly, the code works and the notebooks run end-to-end with mostly reproducible results.
+These are notebooks on topics in machine learning engineering and operations.
+My goal is primarily to [put ideas into words](http://www.paulgraham.com/words.html).
+This typically includes reproducing and refactoring code implementations and performing further experiments not covered by primary sources.
+Or perhaps just an attempt to write a good story.
+On the practical side, the webpage works as a personal knowledge store.
+Functionalities such as search and sidebars make navigation easy.
+An important invariant is that the notebooks run end-to-end with mostly reproducible results.

 ## Building the book